Alejo Carpentier Foundation

-UNEAC, the National Association of Writers and Artists of Cuba, is an organization that represents Cuban writers, and artists of all kinds.
+UNEAC, the National Association of Writers and Artists of Cuba is an organization that represents Cuban writers and artists of all kinds.
 This group consists of renowned and active writers and artists as well as academics from the University of Havana, and other institutions of higher learning.
-These writers, artists, and scholars provide students in the Hampshire College program with a unique opportunity to fully develop their creative potential in a wide variety of fields, in the distinctive setting of the city of Havana.
-Acting as tutors, Cuban writers,visual and performance artists, or musicians work directly with students on independent projects, catering to each individual's set of academic goals.
+Many of these writers, artists, and scholars have acted as tutors for students participating in the Hampshire College program since 1998 when the Hampshire in Havana semester program officially began.

 The Oficina del Historiador de la Ciudad de la Habana (Office of the Historian of the City of Havana) is a prestigious institution entrusted with cataloging, preserving, promoting, and rebuilding the city of Havana's rich architectural and historic heritage.
 Hampshire faculty and students have actively worked with the office over the past few years in compiling a digital photographic record of Havana's historic Old City.
 Through this and other collaborations, Hampshire College has forged some special partnerships with the office.
 These partnerships provide for unique experiences and academic possibilities for students participating on the Hampshire College program in Havana.
 Students can work again in a tutorial capacity in projects from sociological inquiries to actual participation in the rebuilding process.